Lidiya Khaindrova: Soviet Russia

-In order to escape the turmoil of the Chinese Revolution, Khaindrova and one of her friends, the bishop Viktor Sviatin, moved to Kazan in the Soviet Union in 1947.
+In order to escape the turmoil of the Chinese Communist Revolution, Khaindrova and one of her friends, the bishop Viktor Sviatin, moved to Kazan in the Soviet Union in 1947.
 In Kazan, Khaindrova worked at the newspaper Krasnaya Tataria as a proofreader.

 After having lived in Kazar for a while, Khaindrova moved to Krasnodar, where she worked as an English teacher.
 She was for a long time unable to get her writings published but managed to return to her literary career in the 1970s, when she began to participate in readings and literary meetings in Krasnodar.
 She was particularly active in encouraging young writers and poets.
 Her poems were occasionally published in magazines in the Kuban region and in a provincial journal in Krasnodar.
 Khaindrova sometimes also read her poems on the radio.

 In 1968, Khaindrova learnt the address of Valery Pereleshin, whom had been part of her literary circle in Harbin, through an uncle of hers who lived in California.
 Khaindrova had lost contact with Pereleshin after she moved to the Soviet Union but from 1968 onwards she again corresponded frequently with him.
 She published her fifth and final collection of poems, Dates, Dates, in 1976.
 Dates, Dates included some of the poems she had previously published in Harbin and Shanghai.

 Khaindrova died in Krasnodar on 19 June 1986.